faboo8/ontology-matching/README.md

 It will prompt you to choose between Google's Word2Vec ('google') and Stanford's GloVe ('glove').
 A progressbar is also shown for your convenience.

+The result is stored as dictionary where the the strings are the keys and the values are dataframes contain the 10 best matches, the similarity score and the corresponding indices.

 Note that using the data from GloVe with gensim requires additional conversion of the data with:

 `python -m gensim.scripts.glove2word2vec --input [GloVe text file] --output glove_conv.txt`